xiaoyanlong/evo_sex_role/README.md

 1. `all_traits`: Average values of female care, male care, female preferences, male ornaments in the population, population size at each state (pre-mating state, mating state, caring state, juvenile state).

-2. `deaths`: Genetic information of all dead individuals.

-3. `offspring`:  Genetic information of all parents and their offspring.
+2. `offspring`:  Genetic information of all parents and their offspring.

 # Issues